Heba-Atef99/Hospital_Management_System/README.md

 > 7. he can book a surgery online.
 > 8. he can view different services offered by the hospital.
 > 9. View his own profile and he can edit it.
+> 10. show his progress Details.
-> 10. he can add his medical record.
+> 11. he can add his medical record.

 #### If you are Doctor